Sean Lee, Founder of Seven Coffee Roasters

-In 2009, the cafe became Makeda Coffee (now named Makeda & Mingus) and Seven Coffee Roasters evolved into a wholesale coffee company supplying various cafes, markets, bakeries, and restaurants in the Puget Sound region.
-We were affectionately known as the "small roaster for small businesses".
-The moniker stuck.
+By 2009, Seven Coffee evolved into a wholesale vendor, supplying fresh coffee to cafes, markets, bakeries, and restaurants in Puget Sound region.
+Our aim was to bring great, no-fuss, affordable coffee.
+We became known as the small roaster for small businesses, and the moniker stuck.

 We opened our cafe and market in 2012, settling into the Ravenna neighborhood’s beloved Boulevard Grocery.
 To this day, we are the (unofficial) longest-running grocery location in Seattle.
 Come for the coffee, stay for the neighborhood atmosphere, local products, and good vibes.

 Today, Seven Coffee Roasters can still be found at many small businesses around Puget Sound.
 Our signature coffee beans are available for purchase online, and we’ll ship them straight to your home.